Personal Circumstances Flag

 - COVID-specific examples:

-- For a faculty member who is the principal caregiver for a dependent but COVID led to a lack of care availability (e.g., childcare, school, eldercare) for the dependent
+- For a faculty member who is the principal caregiver for a dependent and COVID led to a lack of care availability (e.g., childcare, school, eldercare) for the dependent

 - Sickness of individual or of their a dependent for whom the faculty member is the principal caregiver would already count under more general health of self and dependents.